ceejbot/no-more-unicorns/slides.md

 # [fit] should recruit
 # [fit] women.

 ^ So I went on a mini-rant about how if you wanted to see women in open source, you had to stop wringing your hands about it.
+They aren't volunteering themselves and you probably aren't going to fix the social reasons why they aren't.
+If node wants women involved, it's going to have to recruit them.
+The leadership, the Node Core team, is going to have to recruit minorities.
+Put up or shut up.

 ---

 ![original](assets/can-o-crickets.jpg)

 ^ Nothing happened.
-After that panel I did some thinking.
-At New Years I made a resolution: I was going to spend time in 2014 helping other women engineers any way I could.
+After that panel I did some thinking about women in node, women in software, women around me.
+I decided I was going to have to put up or shut up myself.

 ---